viesturz/klipper-toolchanger/README.md

 # klipper-toolchanger

-An assortment of Klipper extensions taht I have made while working on [Tapchanger](https://github.com/viesturz/tapchanger)
+An assortment of Klipper extensions that I have made while working on [Tapchanger](https://github.com/viesturz/tapchanger)

 # Installation